jessicarush/javascript-notes/events.md

 }, false);
 ```

 What will happen here is the sometimes (maybe all the time), the `img` will end up being the `event.target` instead of the button.

+> :bookmark: Remember: if we weren't doing event delegation and instead attached the event listener directly to the button, `e.currentTarget` would refer to the button and `e.target` would refer to the image.
+With event delegation, since we are attaching the event listener to the window, `e.currentTarget` isn't useful.

 One easy way to prevent this (at least on buttons) is to add the following css:

 ```css
 button > * {